vesoft-inc/nebula-docs/docs-2.0/nebula-studio/manage-schema/st-ug-crud-space.md

 !!! danger

-    Deleting the Space will delete all the data in it, and the deleted data cannot be restored if it is not [backed up](../../7.data-security/3.manage-snapshot.md).
+    Deleting the space will delete all the data in it, and the deleted data cannot be restored if it is not [backed up](../../7.data-security/3.manage-snapshot.md).

 To delete a graph space on the **Schema** page, follow these steps: